-Two of the most important Bible passages at this time of year are Luke 1:26-38 and Matt.
+Two of the most memorable Bible passages during Christmastide are Luke 1:26-38 and Matt.
 1:18-25, tracing the angel’s message of the Incarnation to the Virgin Mary and Joseph, respectively.
 Yet, as familiar as these passages are to most of us, many of us can scarcely understand what’s going on in either passage.

 Jewish weddings have two distinct stages: kiddushin and nisuin.
 After the first stage, there is a legal marriage that only death or divorce can break.
-These days, the two stages typically occur in a single ceremony, but because “bachelor pads” weren’t really a thing in antiquity, first-century husbands had a short time (upwards of a year) after the wedding to prepare a home for his new wife.
+These days, the two stages typically occur in a single ceremony, but because “bachelor pads” weren’t really a thing in antiquity, a first-century husband had some time (upwards of a year) after the wedding to prepare a home for his new wife.
 By bringing his wife into the home and beginning married life together (nisuin), the marriage process was completed.

 Thus, when we hear Jesus saying, “In my Father’s house are many rooms; if it were not so, would I have told you that I go to prepare a place for you?
 And when I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also” (John 14:2-3), we should recognize the marital imagery.
 He’s saying to the Church that she’s already his bride, and that this life is the short space between the kiddushin and the nisuin—the wedding ceremony and the marital homecoming.

-Early Christian texts claimed that Mary had taken some kind of vow of perpetual virginity in the temple.
+Early Christian texts claim that Mary had taken some kind of vow of perpetual virginity in the Temple.
 Whether that’s true or not, we know this much: Mary and Joseph are free to be engaging in licit marital relations, but aren’t.
 They aren’t at the time the angel Gabriel shows up, and they aren’t after the nisuin, when they start living together.

 Protestants typically gloss over all of this, because they’re fixated on one word: until.
 Doesn’t that imply that the two had sex after the birth of Christ?